Hire employees in

 Severance for Employees

-To protect you from unforeseen financial risks arising from terminations, Deel applies a Severance Accrual to all employment agreements in this country.
-Deel has extensive expertise in managing litigation risk globally and our Severance Accrual calculation is based on the prevailing common-law or statutory entitlements and local best practices.
-In the event your employee resigns or is not entitled to severance, all unused amounts will be returned to you.
+To protect against potential risks from terminations, Deel applies a Severance Accrual to all employment agreements in this country.
+This accrual is based on statutory entitlements, prevailing local practices, and our global expertise in managing litigation risk.
+If an employee resigns or is otherwise not entitled to severance, unused amounts are returned to you.

 Paid Time Off